SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/GenChair.md

      (e.g. recent US visa bans, etc), then we may want to replace this with some other location guidelines -->

-Select three potential sites for the conference and send them to the ACM representative and the SIGPLAN Vice-Chair.
+Select three potential sites for the conference and send them to the ACM representative to SIGPLAN and the SIGPLAN Vice-Chair.
 If the event is part of a series, then the date of the conference may have been established by the time you agreed to serve as chair (two years prior to the meeting).
 Please be careful about what information you provide directly to hotels so as not to reduce ACM's negotiating leverage.

 Submission and Review Policies
 ------------------------------